 - 1. Planning applications for new employment development (including changes of use and the expansion of existing operations) will be required to demonstrate how job opportunities arising from the proposed development will be made accessible to the City's residents, particularly those in the most deprived areas of the City and priority groups.
-In this regard applicants will be expected to give consideration to a range of measures including: - a) enhancement of the accessibility of the development to residents by a choice of means of transport; - b) the provision of support to residents in applying for jobs arising from the development; - c) the provision of training opportunities to assist residents in accessing employment opportunities; - d) Childcare provision which enables residents to access employment opportunities; and/or - e) Measures to assist those with physical or mental health disabilities to access employment opportunities. - 2.
+In this regard applicants will be expected to give consideration to a range of measures including: - a) enhancement of the accessibility of the development to residents by a choice of means of transport; - a)b) developments must be well designed to accommodate the needs of all transport modes and must be fully integrated with existing transport networks. - b)c) the provision of support to residents in applying for jobs arising from the development; - c)d) the provision of training opportunities to assist residents in accessing employment opportunities; - d)e) Childcare provision which enables residents to access employment opportunities; and/or - e)f) Measures to assist those with physical or mental health disabilities to access employment opportunities. - 2.
 In respect of planning applications for new employment development the Council may require applicants to make financial or other contributions secured through planning obligations or its CIL Charging Schedule to maximise the accessibility of job opportunities to the city's residents.